Skip to main content

 • Click [File] menu > [Packages] to open the [Packages] dialog.

-• Click the [Setting] button to display the [Extension Settings] dialog, then click the [Add] button.
+• Press the [Settings] button to display the [Extension Settings] dialog, and press the [Add] button.

 1. Copy the package to the package source.